 • Payment for attorney fees

-When a manager is the harasser, he or she is usually subject to “tangible employment action,” meaning the courts will hold the entire company liable.
+When a supervisor is the harasser, he or she is usually subject to “tangible employment action,” meaning the courts will hold the entire company liable.
 Companies are responsible for the actions of managers while performing within a job’s capacity.
 To receive the best settlement for your harassment case, hire a skilled and experienced New York City supervisor harassment lawyer.